Oral Sex

 Communication can be verbal or through body language

 If something feels uncomfortable, awkward, or overwhelming, stopping is always okay.
+Enthusiasm matters more than endurance.

 Deep throating refers to taking a penis deeper into the mouth toward the throat.
 Some people enjoy it.
 Many do not.
 It is optional and not a requirement for good oral sex.
 It is one specific form of oral sex on penises.
 It is not a standard, expectation, or measure of skill.